 Personally, our customer support experience went smoothly.

-Despite the HUGE number of available options or avenues to reach HostPapa, the overall customer experience on average was below par.
+Despite the HUGE number of available options or avenues to reach HostPapa, the overall customer experience on average is below par.

 IF you DO request a refund during that 30-day window, they WILL charge you a $29.95 setup fee upon cancellation.

-Which means, technically, it’s not a ‘free’ money back guarantee and it’s not a ‘free’ website setup either.
+This means, technically, it’s not a ‘free’ money-back guarantee and it’s not a ‘free’ website setup either.

 So thanks, but no thanks.